Back-testing your trading ideas

 Controlling trade price

-The main application of these variables is controlling trade price:
+The main application of these variables is controlling the trade price:

 BuyPrice = IIF( dayofweek() == 1, HIGH, CLOSE );